soundpress/RulesOfNYC/docs/c47/index.rst

 (d) A household's removal from the waitlist;

-(e) A household's termination from HRA HOME TBRA pursuant to paragraphs (1)-(6) of subdivision (d) of section 9-07 of this chapter;
+(e) A household's termination from HRA HOME TBRA pursuant to paragraphs (1) - (6) of subdivision (d) of 68 RCNY §9-07;

-(f) The assignment of a household's unit size and the calculation of a household's HRA HOME TBRA rental assistance amount and monthly household contribution pursuant to section 9-08 of this chapter, provided that determinations of or changes to the HRA HOME TBRA rent standard amount shall not be reviewable; and
+(f) The assignment of a household's unit size and the calculation of a household's HRA HOME TBRA rental assistance amount and monthly household contribution pursuant to 68 RCNY §9-08, provided that determinations of or changes to the HRA HOME TBRA rent standard amount shall not be reviewable; and

 (g) A denial of a household's request to move.